Tripods / Monopods

 When I decided to invest in one, I was certain the portability would suit my needs.
 I needed something I could set up and use hands free when out and about.
-Here’s the one I went for: Manfrotto*, it’s definitely earned it’s keep!
+After A LOT of research I eventually settled on a Manfrotto Monopod*, it’s definitely earned it’s keep!

-A gimbal* is also a good investment if you will be moving around a lot to keep your shots steady.
+A gimbal for your smartphone* is also a good investment if you will be moving around a lot to keep your shots steady.
 Gimbals use motors and sensors to support and stabilise the phone which gives you smooth video footage while you are moving about.

 The most recent GoPro cameras offer incredible built in stabilisers.
 If your business is showing people around your outdoor spaces or taking part in activities, then consider this as a solution the next step up from using a smartphone.